bright/new-www/content/blog/6-things-you-should-know-about-backend-developers-from-poland.md

 ![Polish backend developers](/images/cloud-remote-devops.png)

-Backend Developers and DevOps Engineers work closely according to DevOps methodology.
+**Backend Developers and DevOps Engineers work closely according to DevOps methodology**.
 Backend developers at Bright Inventions are skilled to contribute to infrastructure which makes the development process more efficient.

 Thanks to tools provided by Amazon Web Services the cooperation between devs and DevOps Engineers is smooth and easy.
 That’s why it is essential for backend developers to learn how to use [cloud computing solutions](/our-areas/cloud-services), especially AWS or Azure.
 Learning these platforms should be an important part of the self-development of a backend developer.